konflux-ci/architecture/ADR/0033-upstreaming-integration-service.md

 ## Consequences

-- [integration-service] now knows nothing about [Applications], [Components], [Environments], etc.
-  It will now only depend on Tekton APIs and DeploymentTarget APIs.
+- [integration-service] now knows nothing about [Applications], [Components], [Environments], [DeploymentTargets], etc. It will now only depend on Tekton APIs.
-- We should now be able to tell a story about how someone might want to use [integration-service] on a cluster that only carries the Tekton APIs and the DeploymentTarget APIs.
+- We should now be able to tell a story about how someone might want to use [integration-service] on a cluster that only carries the Tekton APIs.
 The purpose of integration-service is to trigger *integration tests on collections of container images*.
 You can instruct it to do this on a case by case basis by creating TestSubject resources, or you can configure a [TestSubjectConstructor] to instruct it to create its own [TestSubjects].